This resource was annually reviewed in October 2014.

 The evidence which can reasonably be expected to be available at trial (or the lack of it).

 A combination of these.

 A defendant may obtain summary judgment against a claimant in any proceedings.
-However, claimants in certain proceedings may not be able to obtain summary judgment (See Practice note, Summary judgment: an overview; Availability of summary judgment (www.practicallaw.com/9-203-1180)).
+However, claimants in certain proceedings (such as in possession proceedings) may not be able to obtain summary judgment (see Practice note, Summary judgment: an overview: Availability of summary judgment ( www.practicallaw.com/9-203-1180) ).

 The court can direct that an application for summary judgment be made (CPR 3.3(1) and (4)).

 Summary judgment is available in Part 8 proceedings although the nature of such proceedings may mean that it is not necessary (see Practice note, Summary judgment: an overview: Part 8 proceedings ( www.practicallaw.com/9-203-1180) ).

 Preliminary points to note

 If a defendant has challenged the court's jurisdiction, generally, a claimant should not seek summary judgment until the outstanding challenge is determined.

 A summary judgment application could result in delay and costs.
 Generally, until heard, proceedings are suspended for other purposes.
 Unsuccessful applications will likely lead to adverse costs orders against the applicant.

 Bearing the adverse costs risk in mind, remember that, even if the application is unsuccessful, it may bring about a tactical advantage and save time in that the other party has been forced to set out its position and evidence at an early stage.
 It certainly sends a message that the matter will be pursued or defended vigorously.